Failed States (album)

-Failed States is the sixth full-length album by the punk rock band Propagandhi.
+Failed States is the sixth studio album by the Canadian punk rock band Propagandhi.
 It was released on September 4, 2012, receiving critical praise.

-A remastered version was released through multiple digital streaming services on February 1, 2019 as Chris Hannah felt that the original version sounded inferior to the quality of Supporting Caste and Victory Lap.
+A remastered version was released through multiple digital streaming services on February 1, 2019, as Chris Hannah felt that the original version sounded inferior to the quality of Supporting Caste and Victory Lap.

 Track listing

 Critical and commercial reception

 The album debuted at number 1 on the Heatseekers chart for one week, and number 107 on the Billboard 200 with first-week sales of 3,500 copies.